anoadragon453/discord-voice-channel-kick-bot/README.md

 an audio file, and kick a random user from said voice channel.
 Then leaves the voice channel.

+It can optionally send messages to the kicked user in a DM afterwards.

 This is very useful I swear.

 Can also be activated on command with a secret word that can only be executed